zaufi/github-labels/README.rst

       -r, --dry-run           Do not perform real actions -v, --verbose           Be a little bit verbose -s, --only-show-labels  Only show configured labels.
-Do not do any network operations.
+Do not do any network operations
-      --help                  Show this message and exit.
+      --help                  Show this message and exit

-The program accepts a YAML file with a list of labels and repocitories to apply.
+The program accepts a YAML file with a list of labels and repositories to apply.
 Basically it looks like this:

 .. code-block:: yaml